 Well, that’s what they’re talking about.
 A contingency fee arrangement.

 Paying Case Expenses

 In addition to legal fees, there are also what are called case costs.

-So what are costs?
+So what are the costs?

-Basically, a case cost is going to include any money that’s spent to move your case or claim forward.
+A case cost is going to include any money that’s spent to move your case or claim forward.
 Costs do not include office overhead, like rent or the phone bill.
 Costs are specific to your case.

 Basic costs include things like paying for medical records, court fees, or investigator costs.
 Depending on the needs of your specific case though, your lawyer may need to go beyond the basics.
 Your lawyer may need to hire expert witnesses like medical doctors or engineers.
 They may need to run focus groups or hire other kinds of consultants.